South San Francisco, CA

 - Proficiency with Microsoft Office suite (Excel, Word), PRISM, Flow Cytometry analysis software (FlowJo, Cytobank) and database software

 - Ability to function as an individual contributor in a team setting

 - Sound judgment and critical thinking skills

 - Be Respectful and Collaborate

 - Commit to Personal and Corporate Growth

 - Strive for Success

 Tempest Therapeutics, Inc. offers a competitive salary and benefits package.
-Qualified candidates should forward a resume and cover letter including a statement of interest to: firstname.lastname@example.org
+Qualified candidates should forward a resume and cover letter to: firstname.lastname@example.org

 Tempest Therapeutics, Inc. is an Equal Opportunity Employer and all applicants will be considered for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.

 Tempest Therapeutics, Inc. (Tempest) anticipates the base salary for the Associate Scientist/Scientist in our Brisbane, CA office to range from $103,000 to $129,000 and will depend on current market data and the candidate’s qualifications for the role, including education and experience.
 The compensation described above is subject to change and could be higher or lower than the range described based on several factors.